-You may go through this recording of Hyperledger Tutorial where I have explained the topics in a detailed manner with examples that will help you to understand this concept better.
+You may go through this recording where our Hyperledger training expert has explained the topics in a detailed manner with examples that will help you to understand this concept better.

 Before I tell you what Hyperledger is, let me tell you what Hyperledger isn’t.
 Because with so many blockchain platforms around the IT industry today, it’s really easy to get confused.
 So, to begin with, Hyperledger is not:

 - A cryptocurrency